OneOffTech/video-processing-cli/README.md

 - [FFMPEG](https://ffmpeg.org/) version 3.3.3 or above
 - [Shaka Packager](https://github.com/google/shaka-packager/releases) version 1.9.6 or above

-The binaries can be added to the shell/command line PATH or in a `/bin` folder.
+The binaries can be added to the shell/command line PATH or in a `bin` folder.
-The `/bin` folder must be in the same working directory where the video-processing-cli will be executed.
+The `bin` folder must be in the same working directory where the video-processing-cli will be executed.

 **Grab the video-processing-cli binary**